Jomala

 Mariehamn Airport is located in Jomala.
 Three of Åland's four highways cross the municipality of Jomala as they start from Mariehamn; highway 1 runs west to Eckerö, highway 2 northeast to Sund and highway 3 east to Lumparland.

 History

-"Jomala" is the name of a god common to many Finnic peoples.
+"Jomala" is the name of a god common to many Finno-Ugric peoples.
 Jumala is Finnish for god and Jomala is one of the sites where the Christian church organized itself in Finland.
 Other versions of the name that have occurred are Jwmala in 1356, Jomalum in 1414, Jomala in 1486 and Jwmala in 1494.
 One of oldest churches in Finland stands here as testament to these times.